This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 7. Model deployment

-Once the neural network’s generalization performance has been tested, the neural network can be saved for future use in the so-called model deployment mode.
+Once we test the neural network’s generalization performance, we can save the neural network for future use in the so-called model deployment mode.

-We can predict if a chemical molecule can be ready or not ready biodegradable by calculating the neural network outputs.
+We can predict if a chemical molecule can be ready or not biodegradable by calculating the neural network outputs.

 For that, we need to know the input variables for them.